 Yes, you can!
 This naan freezes extremely well – which is a great and convenient option if you won’t eat all the naan at once, or if you want an easy meal later in the month.
-Because it’s a high-hydration (lots of moisture!) recipe, the naan retains it’s beautiful soft texture even after freezing and doesn’t become dry, so there is no compromise on flavour or texture.
+Because it’s a high-hydration (lots of moisture!) recipe, the naan retains its beautiful soft texture even after freezing and doesn’t become dry, so there is no compromise on flavor or texture.

 To freeze your naan dough, simply follow the recipe as usual.
 After rising and incorporating the flour, portion into 8 dough balls and oil each of them very well.
 Wrap each dough ball separately in oiled clingfilm (lots of oil to stop sticking!) and then freeze.
-Dough will stay good for up to 3 months in the freezer.
+Naan dough will stay good for up to 3 months in the freezer.
 To thaw, simply leave the dough ball (still in clingfilm) on the counter for a few hours until soft enough to roll, and then cook as usual.